 “What a shock it must of been for the Post as well.”

 My first introduction to this piece came in the early 1980s.
 Although as a small boy I had no clue what historical significance this piece held, my mother would take me to the public library to visit my favorite book, Norman Rockwell Artist and Illustrator by Thomas Buechner.
-This book, that proudly sets on my shelf today, contained a complete three page fold out of this painting.
+This book, which proudly sits on my shelf today, contained a complete three-page fold out of this painting.
 Each time I saw this piece, I vividly remembered feeling sorry for this little girl.
 My mother, Linda Laird, told me recently while discussing this painting:

 “ I could not look at this book without flipping through to see Rockwell’s painting of the little black girl getting tomatoes thrown at her.
 It is such a heart-provoking piece”

-In November 15, 1960 The New York Times reported: “Some 150 white, mostly housewives and teenage youths, clustered along the sidewalks across from the William Franz School when pupils marched in at 8:40 am.
+On November 15, 1960, The New York Times reported: “Some 150 white, mostly housewives and teenage youths, clustered along the sidewalks across from the William Franz School when pupils marched in at 8:40 am.
 One youth chanted “Two, Four, Six, Eight, we don’t want to segregate; eight, six, four, two, we don’t want a chigeroo.”

 “Forty minutes later, four deputy marshals arrived with a little Negro girl and her mother.
 They walked hurriedly up the steps and into the yellow brick building while onlookers jeered and shouted taunts.”